MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 With most of the graphical stuff out of the way, it is time to turn to the terminal so you can connect to and configure the SLURM cluster for work you need to do.
 You have already updated a couple of the files, but here's what's in the directory and what they do:

 - **copyimages.sh** - Copies the images from the ./Images directory to the input blob storage container you created in [Exercise 3](#Exercise3).
-- **slurmdemo.ph** - The python script that is run on the various SLURM nodes to process the images.
+- **slurmdemo.py** - The python script that is run on the various SLURM nodes to process the images.
 - **slurmdemo.setup.sh** - The script that sets up the SLURM nodes with the dependencies and packages needed for the python script to run.
 - **slurmdemo.sh** - The SLURM control script that is run on each of the SLURM nodes to do a single unit of the job.

 The work you are going to do in this exercise is to get those files up to the master node of the SLURM cluster.

 1. The deployment template you used created a publicly addressable Domain Name System (DNS) IP address for the master virtual machine.
 To find that name, open the Resource group blade you created in [Exercise 1](#Exercise1).
 When you get that open, click in the **publicips** in the Summary to bring up the Public IP address blade.
 In there you will find the DNS name field.
-If you move the mouse to the right of the DNS Name field a button will appear that lets you select and use your operating system copy keystroke to copy this field to the clipboard.
+If you move the mouse to the right of the DNS Name field a button will magically appear that lets you select and use your operating system copy keystroke to copy this field to the clipboard.

     ![DNS Name](Images/copy-dns-name.png)

     _Finding the Public DNS Name for the master SLURM Node_

-1. If you closed the terminal window you open from [Exercise4](#Exercise4), open another one and navigate to where you stored your changed files.
+1. If you closed the terminal window you open from [Exercise4 ](#Exercise4), open another one and navigate to where you stored your changed files.
 Before we do a secure copy, we want to check that we can Secure Shell (ssh) into the master node.
 In your terminal window, enter the following command to initiate a ssh connection, replacing **<master DNS>** with the DNS address found in the previous step, and the admin user you set up in the
-ADMINUSERNAME field of the deployment template in [Exercise2](#Exercise2) by replacing **<admin user>**.
+ADMINUSERNAME field of the deployment template in [Exercise 2](#Exercise2) by replacing **<admin user>**.

     ```
     ssh -l <admin user> <master DNS>
     ```

-1. After pressing enter, you should see something similar to the following output and after you have correctly entered your ADMINPASSWORD from [Exercise2](#Exercise2).
+1. After pressing enter, you should see something similar to the following output and after you have correctly entered your ADMINPASSWORD from [Exercise 2](#Exercise2).

     ```
     The authenticity of host 'jrslurmlab.westus.cloudapp.azure.com (104.XX.XXX.XXX)' can't be established.